Agricultural Development Act

 Article 67

-In strengthening agricultural extension and perfecting the functions of all designated agencies, the competent authorities shall appoint specialized units or staffs of agricultural extensions to organize agricultural extension activities, and may, if necessary, commission agricultural schools and colleges, farmers' organizations, agricultural corporation, agricultural organizations, and corporation or organizations concerned and communities to organize the same and to provide necessary guidance, supervision and appraisal.
+In strengthening agricultural extension and perfecting the functions of all designated agencies, the competent authorities shall appoint specialized units or staffs of agricultural extensions to organize agricultural extension activities, and may, if necessary, commission agricultural schools and colleges, farmers' organizations, agricultural corporations, agricultural organizations, and corporations or organizations concerned and communities to organize the same and to provide necessary guidance, supervision and appraisal.

-Regulations for the agricultural extension activities shall be formulated by the central authority.
+Regulations for the agricultural extension activities shall be formulated by the central competent authority.

 Article 67-1